VladFalcon/SpringBoot-Rest-Vue/README.md

 # SpringBoot-Rest-VueJS
-An educational project using Spring Boot and VueJs
+Educational project using Spring Boot and Vue.js